 Notre rencontre avec Aydin Matlabi et sa foundation 64 c'est concrétisée lors de l'exposition organisée conjointement à Paris avec SOS Enfants au profit des enfants de Bumi à Lubumbashi.
 C'était le 20 Novembre, journée international des Droits de l'Enfant.
 Aydin sait mettre son talent au service des enfants dont les droits les plus élémentaires sont bafoués.
 SOS Enfants et Aydin se retrouvent aujourd'hui sur les mêmes terrains au Congo (lubumbashi, Nord Kivu) aux côtés des orphelins, des enfants des rues, des enfants abandonnés et rejetés de tous, des enfants engagés malgré eux dans les confits armés...
 Notre complémentarité est grande et ensemble nous pouvons être encore plus efficaces pour offrir à ces enfants les bases qui leur permettront de construire leur propre avenir, un avenir meilleur.
 Comme dit le proverbe: Seul on va plus vite, ensemble on va plus loin.
 Et nous espérons aller très loin avec Aydin et la Foundation 64!

 Christel RocheteauDéléguée générale, SOS Enfants

-Foundation 64 works with communities whose initiatives and projects align with our core values of accountability and sustainability in the human rights sector.
-By helping us you help create hopeful narratives for the organizations that aim to bring change to their communities with your support going directly towards their grassroots initiatives.
-We all have the power to make a difference and with each donation given to the project you feel deserves greater visibility you are directly impacting your chosen cause.
-By supporting our projects you are helping us to create a new and innovative way to uplift and empower those working in crisis and impoverished environments.
+Foundation 64 works with communities whose initiatives and projects align with our core values of accountability, transparency, and sustainability in the human rights sector.
+We create powerful narratives for organizations that aim to bring change to their communities.
+By supporting our projects, you are helping us to create new and innovative ways to uplift and empower those working in crisis and marginalized environments.